 With support from

-A co-production between Melbourne International Arts Festival, The Peacock Contemporary Dance Company, Sadler’s Wells London, China Shanghai International Arts Festival, Edinburgh International Festival, DYRS Group, Brisbane Festival, Stanford Live and Beijing Poly Theatre Management Co.
-Ltd.
+A co-production between Melbourne International Arts Festival, Peacock Contemporary Dance Company, Sadler’s Wells London, China Shanghai International Arts Festival, Edinburgh International Festival, DYRS Group, Brisbane Festival, Stanford Live, Beijing Poly Theatre Management Co.
+Ltd and Forever Solo Arts.